 The incredible Bob Marley is a global symbol of Jamaican music and culture.
 In the 1960s, he blessed our ears with his music.
 Bob Marley was and still is the pioneer of reggae music.

-His music style has left a distinct imprint; he was known for fusing elements of reggae, rocksteady, and ska.
-But, of course, we can’t forget about his vocals that give you chills.
+His music style has left a distinct imprint; he was known for fusing reggae, rocksteady, and ska elements.
+But, of course, we can’t forget about his vocals, which give you chills.
 Not to mention his songwriting, which makes you realize how amazing the lyrics are every time you listen to his music.

 What Exactly is Reggae Music?